zapata-engineering/orquestra-core/docs/guides/backends.rst

 If you want to use some specific features from a particular framework (e.g. drawing circuits from qiskit) feel free to export/import and do it!
 Examples of using the import and export functions for this purpose can be found in the :ref:`getting started tutorial <beginner_translating_circuits>`.

-- Please double check if we're not changing the values/signs for some gates, e.g. cause we're using different conventions (some gates are in the reverse order, inverted gates) @yogi you said you might know what this is about? (@yogi to ask Michal on monday morning)
+- Please double check if we're not changing the values/signs for some gates, e.g. cause we're using different conventions (some gates are in the reverse order, inverted gates) @yogi you said you might know what this is about? (@yogi to ask Michal on monday morning) - Waiting for answers from Michal

 How to integrate your own backend @yogi
 =================================
+If you have credentials to access hardware, you can provide this to ``Quantumbackend`` when you initialize it.
+The process might vary between each backend.
+Check the ``Quantumbackend`` documentation for your hardware to find the credentials it accepts.
+If no credentials were provided, ``Quantumbackend`` will fail when you try to execute a function as you do not have permission to access the hardware. ``Quantumsimulator`` do not require any credentials as they are executed on a local environment.

 - two sections, one for real hardware, one for simulators -- hardware: credentials